PDT42/AnyBase/readme.md

 define two views.
 One for the _entity_ [AssetType] and one for a single [Asset] with that type.

+>Let's take a moment and think about the usecase example of the library.
+What _type_
+>of assets would a libary want to define, in order to manage them using an awesome
+>AnyBase?
+Well a library will probably need to manage books and stuff.
+I'll assume,
+>they'd want to defined some supertype [AssetType], that holds information common to
+>all the items a library might have in their inventory.
+I will call this type of [Asset]
+>a "Media Article".
+The library will have personal as well as members, who can
+>borrow books from the library.
+Both must be modelled (an [AssetType] must be configured),
+>so data about them can be managed using AnyBase.
+>
+>So let's define those [AssetType]s.
+More information about how configuring AssetTypes
+>works and what requirements the configuration process entails, you can read [TODO].
+>For now let's just assume we created the following AssetType sheme.

 To hold the information on what one of this views should look like, there are the [PageLayout]s.
 They contain general information and the definition of the _layout_ of the view.
 The view is made up from a number of rows, that themselves are filled with a number of columns represented by [ColumnInfo] objects.
 Each column can contain a [Plugin].
-A plugin must exist both as a frontend implementation that can be "put into the view", as well as a backend entity, that fulfills all the backend needs of the plugin.
+A plugin must exist both as a frontend implementation that can be "put into the view", as well as a backend entity (PluginServer), that fulfills all the backend needs of the plugin.

 The frontend is served by the server layer, which is implemented as a number of server singletons, which hold static methods serving as route outlets.
 The routes